How to Change Your Name After Marriage

 Likewise, your name won't revert or switch by itself after divorcing or completing a formal name change petition.
 You must put in the work.

-So if you plan to change your name after marriage, get ready to review your name change checklist, sorted by priority.
+So if you plan to change your name after marriage, get ready to review the following name change checklist, sorted by priority.

 1. Get your marriage certificate